 By now, I’m sure you’ve heard of bitcoin, the 800-pound gorilla of cryptocurrencies that investors and other wide-eyed enthusiasts just keep buying.
 Some businesses even now accept bitcoin as legal tender for goods and services.
 The hope is that every business will eventually follow suit.
 That’s the whole point that drove its creation in 2009.

-Today, the popular digital currency is worth nearly $6,000 per coin and has about $100 billion in total value.
+Today, the popular digital currency is worth over $6,000 per coin, according to CoinDesk, and has about $100 billion in total value.
 Wow, indeed.

 Bitcoin Hits the Wall

 But this year, bitcoin became a victim of its own success: The capacity of the bitcoin network simply hit a wall.
 With so many people buying and using the coin, the bitcoin folks couldn’t keep up with the volume of transactions.
 As a result, fees soared, and some users had to wait days to get their transactions confirmed.
 Usage and demand dried up as both investors and businesses fled.

 Bitcoin’s market share fell rapidly from 95 percent to 40 percent.
 Wow, again.